jaywengrow/tuvi/README.md

 ## Usage

-Here is a basic example with a code walkthrough:
+Here is a basic example program followed by an explanation:

     require 'tuvi'

     class ExampleProgram